 Able to carry heavy loads, to fall just to better to rise again, the tenacity and the perseverance of the Ox allows him to climb mountains and to protect those whom he likes from the most fierce weather conditions.

-Ox's years of birth🐮 Ox calendar years - Years and elements of birth for the Chinese zodiac sign of the Ox according to the Chinese lunisolar calendar:
+Year of the Ox's birth dates🐮 Ox calendar years - Years and elements of birth for the Chinese zodiac sign of the Ox according to the Chinese lunisolar calendar:

 |Year of birth||Exact date range||Chinese year name|